 When MiniTool Partition Wizard is copying partition, data protecting solutions such as power-off protection will be activated automatically.
 Don’t worry about data security even if power outage emerges without redundant power supply.

 Step 1: run MiniTool Partition Wizard to get its main interface:

-Step 2: select the partition which needs copying and choose “Copy Partition” from the left side.
+Step 2: select the partition which needs copying and choose “Copy Partition” from the left side or choose “Copy” from the tool bar.
 Take partition E for example.

 Step 3: choose an unallocated space from partition list to save the copy of the selected partition and click “Next>”.
 Note: unallocated space should be large enough to hold all data on the source partition.